EsmarW/WeatherApp/README.md

 Created by [Esmar Walkman](https://www.linkedin.com/in/esmarwalkman/)

-This a Weather Application locally hosted that uses an API to search for the weather in a searched city.
+This a Weather Application locally hosted that uses an API to search for the weather in a city.

 Start by running python -m http.server 8080 in terminal to serve to localhost